DataDog/documentation/content/en/tracing/setup_overview/setup/dotnet-core.md

 | .NET Core 2.2        |
 | .NET Core 2.1 (LTS)  |

-For a full list of supported libraries and processor architectures, visit the [Compatibility Requirements][4] page.
+For a full list of supported libraries and processor architectures, see [Compatibility Requirements][4].

 ## Installation and getting started